vcinust/aws-lambda-developer-guide/sample-apps/nodejs-apig/README.md

 - template.yml - An AWS CloudFormation template that creates an application.
 - 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

-# TODO
-When you adapt this project for your own application, complete the following tasks.

-- Change stack name in `2-deploy.sh.template`, `3-invoke.sh`, `4-cleanup.sh`
-- (optional) Change function name in `template.yml`, `3-invoke.sh`
-- (optional) Change function folder name in `template.yml`, `2-deploy.sh.template`

 ![Architecture](/sample-apps/nodejs-apig/images/sample-nodejs-apig.png)

 Use the following instructions to deploy the sample application.